nkorsakov-tw/qa.md/test-plan-portals.md

 ### Invitation Process

-- Ask the unTill representative who has the rights of the Reseller Admin to invite you to the Reseller Portal as a Air Reseller or Payments Reseller.
+- Ask a unTill representative with Reseller Admin rights to invite you to the Reseller Portal as either an Air Reseller or Payments Reseller.
-- Verify that you've received an invitation to the Portal with the role of Air Reseller via the indicated email.
+- Verify that you've received an email invitation to the Portal, designating you as an Air Reseller.
-- Click at the link provided in the email.
-Check that this link directs you to the right page (reseller.dev.air.untill.com)
+- Click on the link provided in the email and confirm that it directs you to the correct page (reseller.dev.air.untill.com).
-- Verify that the page is opened without a great delay and you're able to enter the Portal.
+- Make sure the page opens without significant delay and that you can enter the Portal.
-- Try to initiate some process such as invitation of the user or switch between the sections.
-System must prevent these actions.
+- Attempt to initiate processes like inviting a user or switching between sections.
+The system should prevent these actions.
-- The system must redirect you to the 'Subscription Profile'.
+- The system should then redirect you to the 'Subscription Profile'.
-- Unless you create and fulfil the 'Subscription Profile' other sections related to Air subscriptions must be unavailable.
+- Unless you complete the 'Subscription Profile,' access to other sections related to Air subscriptions should be restricted.
-- Test the same for Payments Profile.
-Because unless you create and fulfil the Payments Profile it must be prohibited to go to other sections related to unTill Payments such as Payments Locations, Payouts.
+- Test the same for the Payments Profile.
+Until you complete this profile, you should be restricted from accessing other unTill Payments-related sections, such as Payments Locations and Payouts.

 ### Subscriptions

-- Switch to Subscriptions, check the titles, headings and interface at all.
+- Switch to the 'Subscriptions' tab and review all titles, headings, and the interface.
-- Click 'Invite User'.
+- Click on 'Invite User'.
-- The unique link to the unTill Air should appear straight away.
+- A unique link to unTill Air should appear immediately.
-- Verify the capability to copy this link by provided instrument.
+- Use the provided tool to copy this link.
-- Place this link to somewhere and click on it.
-Verify that you're directed to unTill Air Sign up page.
+- Paste this link somewhere and click on it.
+Verify that it directs you to the unTill Air sign-up page.
 - Create an account using this link and subscribe to the location.
-- Return to the Reseller Portal
+- Return to the Reseller Portal.
+- Visit the 'Subscription' section and ensure that all data for the user who recently arranged a subscription is correct and all fields are filled in.
+- Return to the 'Subscription Profile' and verify that you can modify and add information, as well as remove information (except for the email address).

+### Payments Profile

+- If you have a role of the Payments Reseller you are able to test other sections of the Reseller Portal.
+- Navigate to Account.
+View the data provided.
+Check it correctness.
+-